SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/add-fedex-tracking-account.md

 next:
   description: ''
 ---
-In SAPIENT, you can add tracking accounts for UPS to enhance visibility, improving customer interactions, and streamlining logistics operations for UPS.
+In SAPIENT, you can add tracking accounts for FedEx to enhance visibility, improving customer interactions, and streamlining logistics operations for FedEx.

 > 🚧 *Important*
 >
-> *Prior to adding a UPS tracking account, make sure you have completed the following prerequisites:*
+> *Prior to adding a FedEx tracking account, make sure you have completed the following prerequisites:*
 >
-> 1. *Enabled the[label integration](https://docs.intersoftsapient.net/docs/integration-activation) with UPS.*
+> 1. *Enabled the[label integration](https://docs.intersoftsapient.net/docs/integration-activation) with FedEx.*
-> 2. *Enabled the[tracking integration](https://docs.intersoftsapient.net/docs/integration-activation) with UPS.*
+> 2. *Enabled the[tracking integration](https://docs.intersoftsapient.net/docs/integration-activation) with FedEx.*
 > 3. *Set up your<Glossary>tracking webhook</Glossary>.
 For more information on how to set up a tracking webhook, refer to the [Create tracking webhook](https://docs.intersoftsapient.net/docs/create-tracking-webhook) section.
 This is a one-time activity, you do not have to do this every time you add a tracking account.*

-To add a tracking account for UPS in SAPIENT, follow the steps as explained in the following procedure.
+To add a tracking account for FedEx in SAPIENT, follow the steps as explained in the following procedure.

 1. In the left navigation panel, select **API** > **Webhooks**.
 On the page that opens, select the **Tracking Accounts** tab.